tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

         PersonFactory factory = (a, b, c, d, e, f) -> new Person(a, b, c, d, e, f);
     }

-which could be used later like this;
+which could be used later like this:

     public void example() {
         PersonFactory factory = (a, b, c, d, e, f) -> new Person(a, b, c, d, e, f);